sous-chefs/mysql/README.md

 ---------
 Requires Opscode's openssl cookbook for secure password generation.
 See _Attributes_ and _Usage_ for more information.

-The RubyGem installation in the `mysql::ruby` recipe requires a C compiler and Ruby development headers to be installed in order to build the mysql gem.
+The RubyGem installation in the `rackspace_mysql::ruby` recipe requires a C compiler and Ruby development headers to be installed in order to build the mysql gem.

-Requires `homebrew` [cookbook](http://community.opscode.com/cookbooks/homebrew) on Mac OS X.

 Resources and Providers